-Approx. 10/16/2017 - Renewal notices mailed to all licensed and registered (Future renewals will be sent by email only).
-Renewals must be received no later than December 31, 2017 to avoid late fees.
-Qualifying continuing education must be submitted PRIOR to online renewal for a complete renewal process.
+Approx. 10/20/2018 - Renewal notices emailed to all registered dental assistants.
+Online renewals must be received no later than December 31 to avoid late fees.

-01/01/2018 - DDS/RDH online renewal portal is closed.
-Any renewal application postmarked after 12/31/2017 incurs a late fee.
-Although the delinquent practitioner may not practice dentistry, the license may be renewed for up to 60 days past the expiration of the license.
-Under laws governing dentistry, a practitioner may not practice if the license has not been renewed by December 31st of odd numbered years.
+01/01/2018 - Online renewal portal is closed.
+Any renewal application postmarked after December 31st incurs a late fee.
+It is unlawful for the delinquent practitioner to practice dentistry, dental hygiene or dental assisting duties without an active license.
+The license may be renewed for up to 60 days past the expiration of the license.
+Under laws governing dentistry, a registered dental assistant may not practice if the license has not been renewed by December 31st .

 03/01/2018 - The license may no longer be renewed.
-The practitioner must re-apply for and meet the requirements for licensure to be granted a license.
-Applications may be found online.
+The registered dental assistant must re-apply for and meet the requirements for licensure to be granted a license.
+Applications may be found online January 1st.

 A current email address